GridProtectionAlliance/openhistorian-python/docs/README.md

 The Python API for openHistorian is designed as a socket-based, high-speed API that interacts directly with the openHistorian in-memory cache for very high speed extraction of near real-time data.
 The archive files produced by the openHistorian are [ACID Compliant](https://en.wikipedia.org/wiki/ACID) which create a very durable and consistent file structure that is resistant to data corruption.
 Internally the data structure is based on a [B+ Tree](https://en.wikipedia.org/wiki/B%2B_tree) that allows out-of-order data insertion.

 ## Example Usage
-Full source for the following two examples can be found here:
+Full source for the following two usage examples can be found here:
 * Reading Data ([readTest.py](https://github.com/GridProtectionAlliance/openhistorian-python/blob/main/tests/readTest.py))
 * Writing Data ([writeTest.py](https://github.com/GridProtectionAlliance/openhistorian-python/blob/main/tests/writeTest.py))

 ### Reading Data
-The following example shows how to establish a connection to the openHistorian, open a client database instance, refresh available metadata, filter metadata to desired set of signal types, establish a start and stop time for the read, then read each time-series values a historian [key](https://github.com/GridProtectionAlliance/openhistorian-python/tree/main/src/openHistorian/historianKey.py) / [value](https://github.com/GridProtectionAlliance/openhistorian-python/tree/main/src/openHistorian/historianValue.py) pair.
+The following example shows how to establish a connection to the openHistorian, open a client database instance, refresh available metadata, filter metadata to desired set of signal types, establish a start and stop time for the read, then read each time-series values as a historian [key](https://github.com/GridProtectionAlliance/openhistorian-python/tree/main/src/openHistorian/historianKey.py) / [value](https://github.com/GridProtectionAlliance/openhistorian-python/tree/main/src/openHistorian/historianValue.py) pair.

 ```python
 from openHistorian.historianConnection import historianConnection